-Your care provider will show you the best places on your body to inject regular insulin.
+Your care provider will show you where on your body to inject insulin.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 After using regular insulin, you should eat a meal within 30 minutes.